[twitter]I’m one of those. Often when having a meal at a restaurant I haven’t eaten at before, I will take out my phone and take a picture of my food.

 That’s ridiculous.
 So what does Bouley do when he sees someone setting up for a cover shoot?
 He invites them in to the kitchen.

 “We’ll say, ‘That shot will look so much better on the marble table in our kitchen,’ ” Mr. Bouley told the Times.
 “It’s like, here’s the sauce, here’s the plate.
 Snap it.
-We make it like an adventure for them instead of telling them no.”step-by-step tips to Foodstagrammers for getting the perfect shot.
+We make it like an adventure for them instead of telling them no.”Bon Apetit has a great response to the NYT article where they give step-by-step tips to Foodstagrammers for getting the perfect shot.

 Finally, and this is important folks, don’t act like a jerk.
 If you’re at a restaurant that clearly states its no-photo policy on the menu–like they do at Momofuku Ko or Blanca in New York–put down the camera.
 The minute a waiter or manager walks up and asks you to stop taking photos, you do that.
 Yes, you’re paying for a service.
 No, you don’t get to make the rules.
 Read More